top of page

 Dosages and optimal uptake

-There are vegan-friendly creatine supplements available.
-The majority of synthetic creatine in power form is suitable for vegans, whereby the capsule form may contain bovine gelatine.
+Vegan-friendly creatine supplements are widely available.
+The majority of synthetic creatine in powder form is suitable for vegans, however capsule forms may contain bovine gelatine — always check the label.

 References